Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger: Experiments

 \subsection{Experiment 3: Robustness of Policies in Simulation}

-In order to investigate the impact that Domain Randomization (DR, see Sec \ref{sec:dr}) has on the robustness of policies of a hand in this configuration, we ran experiments by varying parameters outside of the normal domain randomization ranges in simulation.
-Figure \ref{fig:dr_experiments_obj} shows the results.
-We find that, despite only being randomised initially within a range of 0.97-1.03x nominal size, our policies with Domain Randomization achieve over an 80\% success rate even with a scale of 0.6 and 1.2x nominal size, while those without DR have a success rate that drops off much more quickly outside the normal range.
+\textbf{1.
+Impact of Varying Physics Parameters} In order to investigate the impact that Domain Randomization (see \secref{sec:environment}) has on the robustness of policies of a hand in this configuration, we ran experiments by varying parameters outside of the normal domain randomization ranges in simulation. \figref{fig:dr_experiments_obj} shows the results.
+We find that, despite only being randomized initially within a range of 0.97-1.03x nominal size, our policies with Domain Randomization achieve over an 80\% success rate even with a scale of 0.6 and 1.2x nominal size, while those without DR have a success rate that drops off much more quickly outside the normal range.
 We find similar results when scaling the object mass relative to the nominal range, however in this case we find that the policies using keypoints-based reward even without DR is much more robust at masses 3x nominal.

+\textbf{2.
+Other objects \& Fine-Tuning} We tested the change in performance resulting from finetuning the policy (O-KP+R-KP trained with DR on the $6.5\text{cm}^3$ cube) on 100 randomly-selected objects from the EGAD dataset, and on a selecion of cuboids with random side lengths between 2-8 cm.
+We found an improvement in policy performance resulting from finetuning on 100 randomly selected EGAD objects, on both this same set of objects and test objects (see Table \ref{tab:finetuning-objects}).
+The gains were even bigger when fine-tuning on cuboids of different scales, suggesting that scale is a more important consideration than shape for generalisation.